-Table 1: Statewide Summary, 2019
+Table 1: Statewide Summary, 2021

-Category Category Definition State Total Incidents Reported to Institution The number of incidents of sexual assault reported to the institution during the prior calendar year within the scope defined above (total incidents) 491 Investigated Of incidents reported to the institution, the number that were investigated by the institution to determine whether the institution's policy was violated 170 Referred for Disciplinary Process Of incidents that were investigated, the number that were referred for a disciplinary process at the institution 94 Reported to Law Enforcement The number of total incidents reported to the institution in which the alleged victim chose to report to local or state law enforcement, to the extent that the institution is aware 77 Disciplinary Process Pending The number for which a campus disciplinary process is pending, but has not reached a final resolution at the beginning of the data collection period (fall following the calendar year) <10 Respondent Found Responsible The number in which the respondent(s) was/were found responsible for sexual assault by the disciplinary process at the institution 52 Action Greater than a Warning The number that resulted in any action by the institution greater than a warning issued to the respondent 61 Closed Without Resolution The number that resulted in a disciplinary process at the institution that closed without resolution 15 Closed Without Resolution - Respondent Withdrew Of those that closed without resolution, the number that resulted in a disciplinary process at the institution that closed without resolution because the respondent withdrew from the institution <10 Closed Without Resolution - Victim Did Not Participate Of those that closed without resolution, the number that resulted in a disciplinary process at the institution that closed without resolution because the alleged victim chose not to participate in the process <10 Victim Did Not Participate Pre-Disciplinary Process The number in which the alleged victim chose not to participate in the institution's process prior to a disciplinary process beginning 230 Reports via Online Reporting System The number of reports made through the online reporting system established in Minn.
+Category Category Definition State Total 1.
+Incidents Reported to Institution The number of incidents of sexual assault reported to the institution during the prior calendar year within the scope defined above (total incidents) 258 2.
+Investigated Of incidents reported to the institution (category #1), the number that were investigated by the institution to determine whether the institution's policy was violated 71 3.
+Referred for Disciplinary Process Of incidents that were investigated (category #2), the number that were referred for a disciplinary process at the institution 38 4.
+Reported to Law Enforcement The number of total incidents (category #1) in which the alleged victim chose to report to local or state law enforcement, to the extent that the institution is aware 28 5.
+Disciplinary Process Pending The number for which a campus disciplinary process is pending, but has not reached a final resolution as of fall following the calendar year reported <10 6.
+Respondent Found Responsible The number in which the respondent(s) was/were found responsible for sexual assault by the disciplinary process at the institution 20 7.
+Action Greater than a Warning The number that resulted in any action by the institution greater than a warning issued to the respondent 29 8.
+Closed Without Resolution The number that resulted in a disciplinary process at the institution that closed without resolution <10 9.
+Closed Without Resolution - Respondent Withdrew Of those that closed without resolution (category #8), the number that resulted in a disciplinary process at the institution that closed without resolution because the respondent withdrew from the institution <10 10.
+Closed Without Resolution - Victim Did Not Participate Of those that closed without resolution (category #8), the number that resulted in a disciplinary process at the institution that closed without resolution because the alleged victim chose not to participate in the process <10 11.
+Victim Did Not Participate Pre-Disciplinary Process The number in which the alleged victim chose not to participate in the institution's process prior to a disciplinary process beginning 152 12.
+Reports via Online Reporting System The number of reports made through the online reporting system established in Minn.
 Stat. § 135A.15, subd.
-5, excluding reports submitted anonymously 81
+5, excluding reports submitted anonymously 53

-\ KEY TAKEAWAY: The number of reports of sexual assault incidents have steadily increased in the past four years, and around 2 in 5 reports (41.8%) led to an institutional investigation.
+\ KEY TAKEAWAY: The number of reports of sexual assault incidents decreased in 2020-2021, possibly due to shifting to online classes during the COVID-19 pandemic.
 Oftentimes, an institutional investigation is not opened because the victim/complainant chose not to participate in the disciplinary process.